Neural Voice Puppetry: Audio-driven Facial Reenactment: Method

-\paragraph{Loss:} The network and the mapping matrices are learned end-to-end using the visually tracked training corpus.
-We employ a vertex-based loss function, with a higher weight (10x) on the mouth region of the face model.
+The network and the mapping matrices are learned end-to-end using the visually tracked training corpus and a vertex-based loss function, with a higher weight (10x) on the mouth region of the face model.
 Specifically, we compute a vertex-to-vertex distance from the audio-based predicted and the visually tracked face model in terms of a root mean squared (RMS) distance:

 with $v_t$, the vertices based on the filtered expression estimation of frame $t$ and $v_t^{*}$ being the visual tracked face vertices.
-In addition to the absolute loss between predictions and the visual tracked face geometry, we also use a temporal loss that considers the vertex displacements of consecutive frames:
+In addition to the absolute loss between predictions and the visual tracked face geometry, we use a temporal loss that considers the vertex displacements of consecutive frames:

 These forward, backward and central differences are weighted with $\lambda$ (in our experiments $\lambda=20$).
 The losses are measured in millimeters.